skrey/yellow-extensions/features/feed/README.md

 ## How to use a feed

 The feed is available on your website as `http://website/feed/` and `http://website/feed/page:feed.xml`.
 It's a feed for the entire website, only visible pages are included.
 To make a blog feed open file `system/settings/system.ini` and change `FeedFilterLayout: blog`.
 You can add a link to the feed somewhere on your website.
-See examples below.

 ## Settings